Magdain/SRTParser/README.md

 SRTParser
 =========
 A very basic .SRT (SubRip) file parser.
-Project includes a WPF application with example usage, but Subtitle.cs is a standlone file that can be used in your own project.
+Project includes a WPF application with example usage, but Subtitle.cs is a standalone file that can be used in your own project.

 ```
 List<Subtitle> subtitles = SRTParser.Subtitle.Parse("myfile.srt");